Rocksberg: Geography

 There is a picnic reserve near Zillmans Crossing.

 History

 The locality takes its name from the property name used by the Zillman family.
 In the early 1840s, the Archer brothers of Durundur Station and Evan Mackenzie of Kilcoy Station blazed a trail to connect their farms with Brisbane, creating Old North Road (as it now known) as the first road north from Brisbane.
 Later it was supplanted by a road closer to the coast (now known as Old Gympie Road) and subsequently by the Bruce Highway even closer to the coast.

 Rocksberg Provisional School opened on 19 June 1893, becoming Rocksberg State School on 1 January 1909.
 It closed in 1954.
 It was located at approx 5 W James Road (27.1063°S 152.8361°E).

+In April 2023, the Queensland Government decided to reflect the growing population of the region by creating five new localities named Corymbia, Greenstone, Lilywood, Wagtail Grove, and Waraba by excising parts of the existing localities of Bellmere, Rocksberg, Upper Caboolture, and Wamuran.
+Rocksberg lost land to Corymbia, Greenstone, and Wagtail Grove.